orca-so/whirlpools/docs/whirlpool/docs/03-Whirlpools SDK/03-Position Management/03-Adjust Liquidity.md

     - `liquidity`: Specify the liquidity value to add or remove.
     - `tokenA`: Specify the amount of token A to add or withdraw.
     - `tokenB`: Specify the amount of token B to add or withdraw.
 4. **Slippage tolerance**: Set the maximum slippage tolerance (optional, defaults to 1%).
-Slippage refers to the difference between the expected price and the actual price at which the transaction is executed.
-A lower slippage tolerance reduces the risk of price changes during the transaction but may lead to failed transactions if the market moves too quickly.
+Slippage refers to the difference between the expected token amounts added or removed when adjusting liquidity and the actual amounts that are ultimately deposited or withdrawn.
+A lower slippage tolerance reduces the risk of depositing or withdrawing more or fewer tokens than intended, but it may lead to failed transactions if the market moves too quickly.
-5. **Funder**: This will be your wallet, which will cover the transaction costs and reflect the liquidity adjustment as a withdrawal or deposit of token amounts.
+5. **Funder**: This can be your wallet, which will fund the pool initialization.
+If a funder is not specified, the default wallet will be used.
+You can configure the default wallet through the SDK.
-6. **Create Instructions**: Use the appropriate function (`increaseLiquidityInstructions()` or `decreaseLiquidityInstructions()`) to generate the necessary instructions.
+6. **Create Instructions**: Use the appropriate function to generate the necessary instructions.
     ```tsx
     const {quote, instructions, initializationCost} = await increaseLiquidityInstructions(
-        devnetRpc,
+        rpc,
         positionMint,
         param,
         slippageTolerance,